-- 1. Pursue advanced study at a graduate school or professional school. - 2.
-Enter careers in teaching, journalism and media, publishing, public relations, advertising, technical writing, and the fine arts where distinctive verbal capabilities of precision, persuasiveness, and clarity in thinking or writing are valued. - 3.
+- 1. Pursue advanced study at a graduate school or professional school. - Enter careers in teaching, journalism and media, publishing, public relations, advertising, technical writing, and the fine arts where distinctive verbal capabilities of precision, persuasiveness, and clarity in thinking or writing are valued. - 3.
 Contribute to any work environment where advanced vocabulary, critical thinking, creativity, interpretation, and complex, original composition skills are needed. - 4.
 Use technology to communicate effectively.

 The major in English consists of a minimum of thirty-six (36) credit hours, including six (6) hours of General Education Core Courses.
-Students who major in English can also seek secondary education certification in Language Arts by taking the identified courses in Education and completing the GPA and testing requirements for certification.
-Students interested in this option should speak with their academic advisors or with a faculty member in the Department of Education.
+Students who major in English also can seek secondary education certification in Language Arts by taking the identified courses in Education and completing the GPA and testing requirements for certification.
+Students interested in this option should speak with their academic advisors as well as with the Dean of the School of Education and/or a faculty member in the Department of Education.